zakladniy/weather_telegram_bot/README.md

 # weather-telegram-bot

-Simple telegram bot for getting current weather information in SPb
+Simple Telegram Bot for get weather current in Saint-Petersburg